How to Fix Frozen or Stuck Update on 11th Generation Honda Vehicles

 Initial Troubleshooting

 Next, I tried booting to safe mode by following the same process as above but choosing “Safe Mode” instead of “Reboot.”
 It still didn’t work at this point.
-However, while in safe mode, I found some steps that did work.

 The Solution

-IMPORTANT: Next, go to Settings > Security > Clear credentials > Click OK.
+Go to Settings > Security > Clear credentials > Click OK.

 Testing the Fix

 If it still does not work, try to turn off the Wi-Fi on your car then reconnect.
-At this point, if the issue continues and your car is under warranty, I would suggest you call your local Honda dealership to see if they can resolve it.

 Enjoy Reading This Article?